 If snorkelling or swimming near coral wear a protective rashie or stinger suit to protect your skin.
 Apply sunscreens with titanium dioxide or zinc oxide as the active ingredients to any exposed skin.
-Avoid sunscreen that includes oxybenzone as this has been shown to be harmful to coral.
 Check the active ingredients of sunscreen on the packaging and at this website.

 1. Slip on clothing that covers your shoulders, arms and legs.